stewarda/Test/README.md

 ###Configure Mongo###

-The scripts interact with an external MongoDB to ensure AWS assets are tracked by instance ID. # we need more details
+The scripts interact with an external MongoDB to ensure AWS assets are tracked by instance ID.

-Update the Mongo Config
+Update the Mongo Config (Edit mongo_config.py)
-Edit mongo_config.py

 	# Update Mongo (yes/no)
 	available='no'